Mentalab-hub/explorepy/docs/usage.rst

       --pybluez                 Use pybluez as the bluetooth interface -h, --help                Show this message and exit.

+.. note:: To load EDF files, you can use `pyedflib <https://github.com/holgern/pyedflib>`_ or
+            `mne <https://github.com/mne-tools/mne-python>`_ (file extension may need to change to bdf manually for mne) in python.

+            EEGLAB's BIOSIG plugin has problem with some EDF files currently (see this `issue <https://github.com/sccn/eeglab/issues/103>`_).
+A precompiled Matlab code from BIOSIG can be downloaded from this `link <https://pub.ist.ac.at/~schloegl/src/mexbiosig/>`_.

 **push2lsl**
 Streams data to Lab Streaming Layer (LSL).::